 How do you veganise Quesadillas?

-Vegan quesadillas can be made very easily using vegan cheese and substitutes any other fillings with their vegan versions.
+Vegan quesadillas can be made very easily using vegan cheese and you can substitute any other fillings with vegan versions.

 When it comes to using vegan meat and veg, make sure to keep it finely chopped so that it fits inside the tortilla.
 Just take a look through your local supermarket for any vegan meats and test them out!
 Here in Mexico, you can get these soya pieces that are pre-seasoned and come in a handy packet: